 WEATHER ALERT: Flood Watch Issued for Clarion County

 CLARION CO., Pa.
-(EYT) – A Flood Watch has been issued for Clarion County and surrounding areas.
+(EYT) – A Flood Watch has ben issued for Clarion County and surrounding areas.

-The National Weather Service of Pittsburgh issued the following weather alert at 5:26 a.m. on Thursday, February 17, 2022:
+The National Weather Service of Pittsburgh issued the following Flood Watch at 7:00 a.m. on Tuesday, February 22, 2022:

 Flood Watch